jeeliz/jeelizWeboji/README.md

   * **Vauta**, by [Nono](https://twitter.com/ke4563): You can anime a .VRM 3D character avatar in the browser.
 This web application is only in Japanese. [live demo - vauta.netlify.com](https://vauta.netlify.com/), [tweet and video](https://twitter.com/ke4563/status/1099673171777617922)

+  * **Laer**, by [Yakumo](https://github.com/ZahanWu).
+A manga style character reproduces your face expressions.
+Drawings are really good!
+This webapp is only in Japanese but the interface is very intuitive (Choose the avatar, click on the big red button and accept the camera access request).
+[Github repository](https://github.com/ZahanWu/laer) [Live demo](https://laer-39ee6.web.app/) [Twitter post](https://twitter.com/Jeeliz_AR/status/1481660159504097292)

   * **Drowsiness detection**, by [Abhilash26](https://github.com/abhilash26) aka [Dinodroid](https://ko-fi.com/dinodroid): Be sure to don't fall asleep when driving thanks to this webapp!
 You can try it here: [dont-drive-drowsy.glitch.me](https://dont-drive-drowsy.glitch.me/), [view the source code](https://github.com/abhilash26/dont-drive-drowsy) or a [demo video](https://www.youtube.com/watch?v=FjqySZE8CTY)

   * **Expressions reader**, by [Abhilash26](https://github.com/abhilash26) aka [Dinodroid](https://ko-fi.com/dinodroid): detects 5 high level expressions (happiness, fear, anger, surprise, sadness) from the morph coefficients given by this lib, and display them as smileys.
 You can try it here: [emotion-reader.glitch.me](https://emotion-reader.glitch.me/) or [browse the source code](https://github.com/abhilash26/emotion-reader)